apache/axis-axis2-java-core/release-docs/readme-files/README-std-src.txt

 7. webapp
 8. doom

-The lib directory contains all third party library dependencies of the above modules.
+The lib directory contains all third party library dependencies, that are distributable, of the above modules.

 The samples directory contains all the Axis2 module & service samples.

+One can use maven 1.x to create the standard binary distribution out of this, by typing "$maven dist-std-bin".

+(Please note that this does not include the other WS-* implementation modules, like WS-Security, that are being developed within Axis2.
+Those can be downloaded from http://ws.apache.org/axis2/modules/)